 I also recommend heading to gay bars like Kika and El Hueco.
 We absolutely love foreigners in Ecuador so you will definitely feel welcomed.

-The biggest gay party in Ecuador is the annual Kika white party on the beach near the coastal town of Salinas.
+The biggest gay party in Ecuador is the annual Kika white party, which takes place on the beach near the coastal town of Salinas (around 1-hour flight from Quito).

 We have a gay pride in Quito every June, which is also followed by a massive party at Kika.
 The Quito Pride has taken place every year without fail since 1998, when the law was changed to make homosexuality legal in Ecuador.